-New York State Electric and Gas has blocked access to the Ausable River downstream of their Rainbow Falls project for many years.
-AW worked through the dam relicensing process for at least 6 years to force the power company to allow public access.
-Every step has been a challenge.
-Even though fedreal law requires dam owners to allow public access and portage, the dam owner consistently refused to agree to public access.
+New York State Electric and Gas blocked access to the Ausable River downstream of their Rainbow Falls project for many years.
+AW worked through the dam relicensing process for over 6 years to force the power company to allow public access.
+Every step was a challenge.
+Even though federal law requires dam owners to allow public access and portage, the dam owner consistently refused to agree to public access.

 Paddlers found a spectacular and truly unique class IV river set in a deep and narrow chasm.
 Portage and scouting at river level was easy, and most paddlers wanted to do laps.
 A wide range of flows were found to provide boating opportunities, including levels frequently and naturally present in the summer and fall.